CRMPickers logoCRMPickers

 Dataset signal: Zoho CRM is broader, ActiveCampaign is more focused

-The local CRM dataset shows a clear difference in operating-model coverage, which is why the recommendation changes based on whether the buyer needs CRM governance or lifecycle automation.
+The current CRMPickers dataset shows why the recommendation changes based on whether the buyer needs CRM governance or lifecycle automation ownership.

-• Zoho CRM lists 67 named integrations across 17 integration categories.
+• Zoho CRM lists 67 named integrations across 17 categories; ActiveCampaign lists 29 across 10 categories.

-• ActiveCampaign maps 4 Marketing Automation features and 4 Platform & Extensibility features.
+• ActiveCampaign has 4 Marketing Automation and 4 Platform & Extensibility matches for nurture and growth workflows.

-• Zoho CRM annual paid tiers start at $14/user/month; ActiveCampaign annual tiers start at $15.
+• Zoho CRM annual paid tiers start at $14/user/month after a free tier; ActiveCampaign annual tiers start at $15/user/month.

 Zoho CRM vs ActiveCampaign comparison table